SSWConsulting/SSW.Rules.Content/rules/optimise-your-favicon/rule.md

 ## What is a Favicon?

-Favicons are most commonly used to display a custom icon on a browser tab, but they can also be used to alter the display of your website in other cases such as Android, IPhone, Windows, and Mac icons.
+Favicons are most commonly used to display a custom icon on a browser tab, but they can also be used to alter the display of your website in other cases such as Android, iPhone, Windows, and Mac icons.

 ## How to Check Your Favicon